Designed for organisations where judgement must be applied reliably under pressure.

 HOW THE FRAMEWORK IS USED

-The framework is applied sequentially, beginning with Step 1 and progressing through each phase.
+The framework is applied sequentially, beginning at Step 1 and progressing through each phase.

-Each step builds on the previous one, ensuring standards are clearly defined before they are applied, monitored, or enforced.
+Each step builds on the previous, ensuring standards are clearly defined before they are applied, monitored, or enforced.

 OUTPUTS AND ARTEFACTS

 The framework does not produce opinions.
-It produces traceable artefacts.
+It produces traceable, defensible artefacts.

 Defined scope